-1. Choose a “broad spectrum SPF” sunscreen
+1. Failing to use a broad spectrum SPF sunscreen

 The term “sun protection factor,” or “SPF,” refers to a sunscreen’s level of protection from ultraviolet B radiation, or UVB rays.
 The American Academy of Dermatology also describes UVB rays as “burning rays” because they are the primary cause of sunburn.

 But the sun also emits ultraviolet A radiation, or UVA rays.
 The academy also describes these as “aging rays” because they can prematurely age skin, leading to wrinkles and age spots.

 Both UVA and UVB rays can lead to skin cancer, too, so you need sunscreen that protects against both.
 Such products are often described as offering “broad spectrum” protection.

 Look for sunscreens with the phrase “broad spectrum SPF” followed by an SPF number on the front of the product — the American Academy of Dermatology recommends an SPF of at least 30.
 Under federal law, manufacturers can use that phrase only on products that pass a broad-spectrum testing procedure.

 If you expect to swim or sweat while wearing sunscreen, also look for the word “water-resistant.”

 Start by shaking the bottle, even if the directions don’t say to.
 This helps distribute the active ingredients — which provide the sun protection — throughout the product, Consumer Reports says.

 Next, experts advise applying sunscreen 15 to 30 minutes before going into the sun.